 Batgirl is featured as one of the three main heroines alongside Supergirl and Wonder Girl.
 Her Batgirl costume is redesigned into purple like the one from Batman 60s series.
 Tara Strong, who voiced Batgirl from The New Batman Adventures, reprises the role.

-Batgirls appears in Mad TV, voiced by Rachel Ramras.
+Batgirl appears in Mad TV, voiced by Rachel Ramras.

 Beware the Batman

 Barbara Gordon appears in the 2013 T.V. show Beware the Batman.
 She first appears as a fan of Batman and Katana, opposing her father's views on the heroes.
-During Ra's al Ghul's invasion of Gotham, Barbara uses her computer tech skills to help Batman, Katana, and her father take back control of the city.
+During Ra's al Ghul's invasion of Gotham, Barbara uses her computer tech skills to help Batman, Katana, and her father takes back control of the city.
 During Alfred's absence, Barbara works more closely with Katana and takes on the identity of Oracle, In the season finale, Oracle helps out deactivating the bombs left in the Batcave by Deathstroke.
-Afterwards, she joins the newly formed Outsiders.
+Afterward, she joins the newly formed Outsiders.
 Once again, Tara Strong reprises the role, but this time with Barbara as Oracle instead of Batgirl.

 Teen Titans Go!

 Batgirl makes many appearances in Teen Titans Go! she is voice by Tara Strong.
 She makes her debut in the episode Starliar in one of Robin's flashbacks.
 When the Titans did not get invited to the Annual super hero party because they behaved badly from the last one.
 She later appears in the Episode responsibilities where she married Nightwing and has a baby by him.
 Again, she appears in the episode Justice League Next Top Talent where she tryout for a spot in the Justice League.
 When The Teen Titans goes evil in one episode, the can be seen lowering batgirl in a can of chemicals.